Schefflera-Arboricola/Grocery-Store-Site/README.md

 ### Admin :
 1. Can view all the store managers' requests for sign up and approve/reject them
 2. Approve/reject requests from store managers to add new categories, edit or delete existing categories
+3. Can add/edit/delete products and categories

 ### Store Manager :
-1. Can add/edit/delete products and categories
+1. Can add/edit/delete products(independently) and categories(needs approval from the Admin)
 2. Can view their profile and edit their details

 ### Delivery Executive :